 What Should I Know When Filing a Restraining Order?

 A restraining order is an important legal document that can provide a measure of safety and peace of mind for the filing party.
 If you face problems such as domestic violence, abuse, stalking or assault, you have the right to request a court order forcing your assailant to stay away from you.
 A restraining order in California is something you can request during or after a divorce case, if necessary for protection from your spouse or ex-spouse.
-A lawyer can answer any questions you may have regarding restraining orders in California.
+A Sacramento divorce lawyer can answer any questions you may have regarding restraining orders in California.

 What a Restraining Order Can Do